datarootsio/expiring-lru-cache/README.md

 ```

-A dummy cached function whose cache will invalidate after 1 day.
+Here an example cached function whose cache will invalidate after 1 day.
+Note that the convenience variables `minutes`, `hours` and `days` are available within the `expiring_lru_cache` namespace.

 ```python
 from expiring_lru_cache import lru_cache, days